Stocks move broadly higher following big job gains in March - WTMJ

 Tesla also surprised investors with a report that vehicle deliveries doubled during the first quarter.

-Technology stocks were the biggest gainers in the early going.
-Apple rose 1.8% and Microsoft gained 2.7%.
-Tesla rose 4.9% following its encouraging report on vehicle deliveries.
+Technology stocks were the biggest gainers.
+Apple rose 2.1% and Microsoft gained 2.8%.
+Tesla rose 5% following its encouraging report on vehicle deliveries.

 The gains were broad, with nearly every sector rising.
 Companies that stand to benefit from a broader reopening of the economy and economic growth also did well.
-Carnival rose 5.4% and General Motors rose 3.3%.
+Norwegian Cruise Line rose 5.9% as it seeks permission to restart cruises out of U.S. ports in July with a vaccination requirement for passengers and crew members.
+Rival Carnival rose 4.3% and Royal Caribbean gained 3.5%.

 Markets in Europe and Greater China were closed for holidays.
 The Nikkei 225 in Tokyo rose 0.8% while the Kospi in Seoul gained 0.3%.